cpapescrim1106/blueprintproject/convex-dashboard/README.md

 npm run dev
 ```

-Prisma uses `prisma/dev.db` in this workspace unless you override `DATABASE_URL`.
-Run `npx prisma migrate dev` before first boot.
+Prisma now targets Postgres.
+Copy `env.example` to `.env.local` and ensure `DATABASE_URL` points at your instance (the repo ships with a docker-compose service on port `55432`).
+Run `docker compose up -d postgres` from the repo root, then apply migrations with `DATABASE_URL=postgresql://blueprint:blueprint@localhost:55432/blueprint?schema=public npx prisma migrate deploy`.
 If you want to disable the Turbopack root warning, align lockfiles or set `turbopack.root` in `next.config.ts`.

 ## Patient Messaging via RingCentral

-The `/messaging` workspace adds two-way SMS support on top of the existing Blueprint dashboards:
+The `/messaging` workspace adds two-way SMS support on top of the Blueprint project dashboards:

 - A five-day appointment agenda sourced from Convex ingestion tables.
 - One-to-one patient threads stored in new `messageThreads` / `messages` tables.